Solomon and Marcolf: Text and history

+Solomon and Marcolf is conventionally dated to the 12th century, although the tale itself is older.

 In Polish, in 1521 in Krakow, a book was published, titled "The talks that the king Salomon the clever had with Marchołt [Marcolf, Markolf] fat and bawdy, however, as they say, very eloquent".

 The earliest known versions of the tale in Old English are the ones commonly referred to as Solomon and Saturn, first published by J. N. Kemble in 1848, for the Ælfric Society.
 The tale was popular in Germany, where Marcolf, or Marolf, became a sort of type of the "wise fool".
 It was first printed under the title Dis buch seit von kunig salomon vnd siner huß frouwen Salome wie sy der künig fore nam vnd wie sy Morolff künig salomon brüder wider brocht in Strasbourg by the printer Matthias Hupfuff in 1499, with woodcut illustrations.

 Latin versions of it were often appended to the "Epistolæ Obscurorum Virorum".
 Both Hans Folz and Hans Sachs made use of the legend.
 A French version was made by Pierre Mauclerc, Count of Brittany, in the thirteenth century.

 In Italian, Giulio Cesare Croce adopted it in his "Bertoldo", another name for Marcolf.
 This was developed into a book at Bologna in 1736.
 Other versions occur in the Bolognese and Venetian dialects, and in Dutch, Greek, Polish, Icelandic, and Welsh.
 There are two editions in English, one published by Gerard Leeu (Antwerp, 1492), and another, Sayings or Proverbes of King Solomon, with the Answers of Marcolfus, printed by Richard Pynson in 1530, a version of the much shorter French Dictionnaire de Salomon.

+Commentary

+Leonard Neidorf noted several common motifs between the poem and the earlier Latin epic poem Waltharius, such as intoxication as an escape ruse, one man fighting twelve attackers, and gratuitous beheadings.
+Neidorf posited that, rather than the author of Solomon and Marcolf being directly influenced by Waltharius, the similarities stem from a common derivation from the Germanic bridal-quest narrative tradition.